davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-the-nine-facets-of-an-awesome-command-line-app.markdown

   defaults_from_env_var 'HL_OPTS'
 ```

-This tells methadone to look at the environment variable `HL_OPTS` for any options as well as the command line.
+This tells methadone to look at the environment variable `HL_OPTS` (as well as the command line) for any options.
 These options are placed first in `ARGV`, essentially like so:

 ```ruby Putting command-line options from the environment into ARGV
 String(ENV[@env_var]).split(/\s+/).each do |arg|